 A substantial amount of data in the community profiles is supplied by individual communities through a survey.
 Their participation is vital to this effort, and greatly appreciated.
 Data gathered through community survey response include contact information, municipal services, emergency services, utility services, largest employers, and recreation, attractions, and events information.

-Data is extracted from both the decennial Census (2010) and the American Community Survey (ACS) 3-Year Estimates used for County Profiles and 5-Year Estimates for 2006 - 2010.
-Census 2010 data include total population, land area, and population density.
-ACS 2006 - 2010 data include demographics, income and poverty, housing, and commuting to work.
+Data is extracted from both the decennial Census and the American Community Survey (ACS) 3-Year Estimates used for County Profiles and 5-Year Estimates used for Community Profiles.
+Census data include total population, land area, and population density.
+ACS data include demographics, income and poverty, housing, and commuting to work.

 Dates of zoning ordinances show the original date of adoption and the most recent amendment, such as 1971/98.
 A single date indicates date of adoption.
 A blank indicates no record of ordinance.

 Percentage of property valuation by type is calculated as a portion of gross valuation using data from the NH Department of Revenue Administration's Equalization Report, Tables by County.
 Residential land and buildings represents the percentage of net local assessed valuation of residential land, residential buildings, and manufactured housing.
 Commercial represents the percentage of net local assessed valuation for property classified as commercial or industrial land or commercial or industrial buildings.
 Public utilities, current use, and other represents the percentage of net local assessed valuation for property classified as public utilities, including public water, gas, electric, oil, pipeline, or related utility; current use land, including farm and forest land and mature wood and timber land; or conservation easements.
 The full equalization report, excluding the calculated percentages, is available from DRA at the above web address.

 This data is a place of residence estimate of total labor force, the number of employed persons, the number of unemployed persons, and the unemployment rate.
 This data is prepared by the Economic and Labor Market Information Bureau's Local Area Unemployment Statistics (LAUS) Program.

 Employment and Wages